 But … There’s always a ‘but’, and it always precedes some justification for whatever ‘special’ or ‘exceptional’ circumstances that our ingrained speciesism refuses to relinquish.
 As I’ve mentioned, we never have any difficulty in agreeing that the behaviour of ‘other’ people is unacceptable, but what we do ourselves is always different.
 It’s such a common defence that I’ve come to the conclusion that it must just be the way our brains are wired.
 We definitely can change this view, but before we do, we must acknowledge its existence.
 Indeed we must change this view, because it is one of the places where our speciesism lurks and flourishes and only by our rejection of speciesism will our nonhuman kin of every species be restored to their birthright as sentient inhabitants of this planet.

 So in this case, a common ‘but’ goes….. ‘but what about ‘service’ animals?’
-The existence of service animals and their alleged necessity is one of the biggest ‘buts’ that always follows any conversation about whether it is ethical to have companion animals.
+The existence of service animals and their alleged necessity is one of the biggest ‘buts’ that always follows any conversation about whether it is ethical for there to be species that we have domesticated to our use.
 We have all heard of individuals, usually dogs, used as guides, or used as assistants to humans with various medical conditions, used to detect drugs, firearms, money or explosives; I’ve read of dolphins and sea lions used to detect mines, pigeons used to carry messages even in this day and age, horses used for various purposes in the military.
 We hear of individuals of various species used as ‘therapy animals’ for humans.
 Nonhuman body parts are even used as spare parts for certain human medical procedures.
 I could go on but I’m sure you catch the drift.

 Make no mistake, these individuals are being used and using is not a circumstance with mutual benefits.
 It’s a one-way power thing.
 And ‘using’ any sentient individual necessarily involves imposing and enforcing servitude without consent.
 If that is what we are doing, then we should at least be honest with ourselves, rather than inventing justifications.
 The fact that we do actually do this – and I know we do because I used to do it too – is a beacon that we refuse to acknowledge, the beacon of conscience requiring justification or excuses for what we know, deep down, is slavery at best, or in the case of nonhuman body parts … Words, for once, fail me on that one.